Papadopoulos to head to Greece to retrieve $10G payment, says it was intended to entrap him

 “If the bureau’s going to send in an informant, the informant’s going to be wired, and if the bureau is monitoring telephone calls, there’s going to be a transcript of that,” Gowdy said in May on Fox News' “Sunday Morning Futures,” acknowledging he was aware of the files and suggesting they included exculpatory information.

-Fox News' Brooke Singman contribued to this report.
+Fox News' Brooke Singman and Maria Bartiromo contributed to this report.